Enjoy a picnic, a leisurely stroll, or quiet beauty in Pagosa Springs city parks

 Cotton Hole Park

-Cotton Hole Park will be downtown Pagosa Springs newest park at the east end of Hermosa St. Featuring tree shaded picnic areas, small beach and swimming hole on the San Juan River.
-Projected to open in 2020.
+Cotton Hole Park in downtown Pagosa Springs at the east end of Hermosa St. Featuring tree shaded picnic areas, small beach and swimming hole on the San Juan River.